MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsPersistentChatRoom.md

 ```

 ### -Invitations
-**Below Content Applies To:** Lync Server 2013

-Returns chat rooms that use invitations (by using the parameter value Inherit) or chat rooms that do not use inivtations (by using the parameter value False).

-**Below Content Applies To:** Skype for Business Server 2015

 Returns chat rooms that use invitations (by using the parameter value Inherit) or chat rooms that do not use invitations (by using the parameter value False).

 ```yaml
 Type: ChatRoomInvitations